Academic integrity breaches: responding to an allegation

 If you do not reply or submit a response within 7 days, you will receive a reminder on day 8.
 After 15 days, if you still have not submitted a response, a decision will be made without it.

-We recommend that you do the following:
+We recommend that you:

 • Request key documents.
 Your faculty must give you relevant and marked-up assessment items and, if applicable, the associated Turnitin compatibility report.
 If you do not receive these documents, please respond to the Educational Integrity Coordinator listed on your allegation letter and request a copy.

 • Respect the process.
 Once you receive an allegation of a major breach of academic integrity, a formal and confidential process has commenced.
-Do not contact your teaching staff, other students that were involved in group work for the assessment, or any another student involved in the allegation.
+Do not contact your teaching staff, other students that were involved in group work for the assessment, or any other student involved in the allegation.

 Try to stay calm.
 The process is designed to be fair to you.